borg286/sevtech/README.md

 * Nether Sludge can be hand crafted to Unfired Netherbrick that can be placed into the cyclic block placer, this was changed in 3.0.7 as a way to automate the creation of nether bricks in the kiln.
 You can then use the Dark Utilities Ender Hopper to automatically pick the dropped Netherbrick up of the ground into a chest, just place the chest under the hopper.

+    * Vanilla Dispenser works in place of Cyclic Block placer and is much cheaper to produce

+    * Vanilla Upper works in place of Ender Hopper and does not require Nether materials

 * In a kiln you can make Melon Pie(2 watermelon+raw egg+flour+sugar): **4% Fruit**

 * When you put a Better with mods Crucible above the stoked fire you can melt down armor (gold and iron) to ingots and nuggets.
 Combo this with the hunting dimension and a mob grinder there to get infinite gold and iron.